Leader’s Brief – 4 Questions To Help You Lead Through Rapid-growth

 Over the past few years, I have worked with many leaders who have grown their organizations several times in size.

 To a person, they are energized by the growth.
-But they were equally frustrated by the disconnect between strategy and operations; stymied by broken lines of communications; and, falling employee morale.
+However, they were equally frustrated by the disconnect between strategy and operations, stymied by broken lines of communication, and struggling with falling employee morale.

-Whether you are navigating a booming startup or a long-established organization, leading through periods of rapid-growth is hard work.
+Whether you are navigating a booming startup or a long-established organization, leading through periods of rapid growth is a challenging task.

-This article will explore those challenges and offer ideas to help you succeed.
+This article will examine these challenges and provide suggestions to help you succeed.

 What are the challenges?

-1 – Speed – When everything is moving so incredibly fast it seems impossible to pause and think.
-Rapid-growth creates a vortex that sucks up everyone’s time and energy leaving little time to do anything but survive each activity and get to the next.
+1 – Speed – When everything is moving so incredibly fast, it seems impossible to pause and think.
+Rapid growth creates a vortex that thaws everyone’s time and energy, leaving little time to do anything but survive each activity and get to the next.

-Speed becomes a stimulant, with people striving to move faster and faster, but testing the team’s limit to execute.
+Speed becomes a stimulant, with people striving to move faster and faster, but Testiteam’s team’s limit to execute.

 2 – Shortsightedness – The collective view becomes shortsighted.
-Everything in the immediate foreground is crystal clear and yet things more than a few days or weeks away seems off far off over the horizon.
+Everything in the immediate foreground is crystal clear, and yet things more than a few days or weeks away seem far off over the horizon.

 Forward thinking and strategic planning are almost impossible in this chronically myopic environment.